drduh/Debian-Privacy-Server-Guide/README.md

     $ dnscrypt-wrapper --show-provider-publickey --provider-publickey-file public.key
     Provider public key fingerprint : 390C:...:F93E

-Start the DNSCrypt server:
+Start the server on port 5355:

-    $ sudo dnscrypt-wrapper \
+    $ sudo dnscrypt-wrapper --resolver-address=127.0.0.1:53 \
-        --resolver-address=127.0.0.1:53 --listen-address=0.0.0.0:5355 \
+      --listen-address=0.0.0.0:5355 --provider-name=dnscrypt.cloud \
-        --provider-name=2.dnscrypt-cert.duh.to \
       --crypt-secretkey-file=1.key --provider-cert-file=1.cert -V

-**Note** The provider-name value is *not* encrypted during the connection handshake.
+**Note** The provider-name parameter is **not** encrypted during the connection handshake.

 Update Networking firewall rules to allow the new dnscrypt listening port (in this example, UDP port 5355).

 **Optional** Restrict the IP address or range of addresses which can access your VM instance to prevent abuse and [DNS attacks](http://resources.infosecinstitute.com/attacks-over-dns/).

-To connect from a Mac or Linux client (using the Provider public key fingerprint from above):
+To connect from a client, edit `dnscrypt-proxy.toml` to include the static server stamp, like:

+    listen_addresses = ['127.0.0.1:40']
+    server_names = ['abc']
+    [static]
+      [static.'abc']
+      stamp = 'sdns://AQAAAAAAAAAAEj...ZA'

+Then start the client manually or install it as a service:

+    $ sudo ./dnscrypt-proxy -service start

+Or on older versions of dnscrypt-proxy:

     $ sudo dnscrypt-proxy \
       -a 127.0.0.1:40 -r 104.197.215.107:5355 \